ValksGodotTools/GodotModulesCSharp-Old/README.md

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/valkyrienyanko/GodotLuaModdingTest/blob/main/CONTRIBUTING.md)

-Talk to me on Discord valk#9904 for more info
+A lot of this is overwhelming at times, just making a minor contribution here and there is a huge motivator for me.
+Talk to me through Discord valk#9904 if you need more info on something.